Premium economy class

-Premium economy class, also known as elite economy class or economy plus class, is a travel class offered on some airlines.
+Premium economy class, also known by brand names which vary by company, is a travel class offered on many airlines.
 It is usually positioned between standard economy class and business class in terms of price, comfort, and available amenities.
-In 1991, EVA Air was the first to introduce Evergreen Class (later renamed Elite Class, and then to Premium Economy Class), becoming the first airline to offer this class of service.
-It was widely acknowledged that the premium economy class has become a standard reflection of what the economy class was like several decades ago.
-In some countries, this class has emerged as a response from governments and companies requiring economy class for travel done by staff.
+On December 12, 1992, EVA Air introduced the Economy Deluxe Class (later renamed Evergreen Deluxe, then Elite Class, and finally Premium Economy Class) on the inaugural flight of its first trans-Pacific route (TPE-LAX), becoming the first airline to offer this class of service.
+In some countries, this class has emerged as a response from governments and companies requiring economy class for travel done by staff, while still getting some benefits like airport priority.
+Premium Economy generally offers a level of comfort similar to the standard Economy Class of several decades ago.
+In the 1970s, for example, many airlines offered Economy Class seat pitches of approximately 34–36 inches—United Airlines reportedly provided around 36 inches—comparable to the seat pitch offered by many carriers’ Premium Economy cabins today.

 Characteristics

 As of 2018, the term has not been standardised among airlines, and varies significantly between domestic and international flights, as well as between low-cost or regional airlines and other airlines.
 Premium economy is sometimes limited to expanded leg room, but its most comprehensive versions can feature services associated with business class travel.

-Air New Zealand's and Qantas' Premium Economy include amenities such as prioritised check-in, large customised seats (some for couples, others targeting solo travellers), seat pitch up to 41 in with 50% more recline, premium meals, a self-service bar for drinks and snacks, a personal in-flight entertainment (IFE) centre with remote control, noise-cancelling headphones, choices in games and movies for children and adults, skin care products in the lavatory, and an amenities pouch containing items such as socks, sleep masks, earplugs, and toothbrushes.
+Air New Zealand's and Qantas's Premium Economy include amenities such as prioritised check-in, large customised seats (some for couples, others targeting solo travellers), seat pitch up to 41 in with 50% more recline, premium meals, a self-service bar for drinks and snacks, a personal in-flight entertainment (IFE) centre with remote control, noise-cancelling headphones, choices in games and movies for children and adults, skin care products in the lavatory, and an amenities pouch containing items such as socks, sleep masks, earplugs, and toothbrushes.